WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 - Examine the documentation for a detailed description, tutorials, and screenshots of the plugin in action.

-- Examine the updated version date stamp as well as the number of downloads or active installations — a reliable and well-established plugin will be routinely updated and have a large number of downloads.
+- Examine the updated version date stamp and the number of downloads or active installations — a reliable and well-established plugin will be routinely updated and have many downloads.

 - By completing this checklist, you should be able to limit the likelihood of your plugin choices negatively affecting your site.